ArchaeotheriumSapienter/ArchaeotheriumSapienter/README.md

 Hello!
 I'm Harold and I'm a self-taught aspiring programmer.
-I specialize in Python with great interest in finances, investments, cryptocurrency, Data Analysis, and app-making.
+I specialize in Python with great interest in finances, investments, cryptocurrency, data analysis, and app-making.

 - 📚 I'm currently learning open-source contributions.
 - 👀 I’m interested in making websites and phone applications.